wiremoons/wiremoons.github.io/_posts/2020-05-16-Nim-on-a-Raspberry-Pi.md

 Before building from source, the Nim dependencies need to be installed in Raspbian first.
 This can be done with the following commands.

-In a Terminal command line window, first update the packages, and then ensure you system has the latest packages and security fixes installed too:
+In a Terminal command line window, first update the packages list, and ensure your Raspberry Pi has the latest packages and security fixes installed too:
 ```bash
 sudo apt update
 sudo apt -y upgrade